APrettyCoolProgram/various-game-data/Magic the Gathering/A Template for a Deck.md

-# The Deck Name (Should Go Here)
+# Angrath

 <table>
   <tr>
     <td width="300">
       <img src="https://gatherer.wizards.com/Handlers/Image.ashx?multiverseid=461154&type=card" height="370" width="265">
     </td>
-    <td valign="top"><h3>Description.</h3> This is the decription of the deck.
+    <td valign="top"><h3>Description</h3> This is the decription of the deck.
 This is the decription of the deck.
 This is the decription of the deck.
 This is the decription of the deck.
 This is the decription of the deck.</td>
   </tr>
 </table>